 In The Joy Diet, Martha Beck, Ph.D., talks about the importance of starting your day with "doing nothing."

-"Doing nothing" means do nothing intentionally: Meditate, practice mindfulness, contemplative prayer, or pranayama breathing exercises at a designated time for a certain duration every day.
+"Doing nothing" means do nothing intentionally: Meditate, practice mindfulness, contemplative prayer, or do pranayama breathing exercises at a designated time for a certain duration every day.

 Without the awareness of the patterns of thoughts that recur over and over again, it becomes all too easy to believe one’s own thoughts—even if an alternative thought might be as true—and bring peace rather than stress.

-Remember, the brain has developed neural pathways reinforcing thoughts and behaviors supporting drug use.
+Remember, the brain has developed neural pathways reinforcing thoughts and behaviors supporting opioid use.
 The goal now is to create new pathways of thinking and action.
 This can only happen when we become quiet enough to notice the thoughts.
 A major key to a successful treatment is learning how to change these deeply rooted thoughts and behaviors.

 Enormous amounts of energy can be harnessed by decreasing resistance while dialing up awareness to such repetitive, harmful thoughts.